junchengjiang1118/junchengjiang1118.github.io/_pages/cv.md

 ======
 * Fall 2023-Now: Research Assistant:
   * Zjongnan University of Economics and Law
-  * Duties includes: Assisting in collating literature and proofreading working paper.
+  * Duties includes: * Assisting in collating literature and proofreading working paper.
-                     Writing and organizing a part of the policy reports in a project.
+                     * Writing and organizing a part of the policy reports in a project.
-                     Participating in the Public Economics Seminars created by her and her coauthor
+                     * Participating in _the Public Economics Seminars_ created by her and her coauthor.
-  * Supervisor: Dr Xiaoxiao Wang
+  * Supervisor: Dr. Xiaoxiao Wang

 * Fall 2024: Teaching Assistant (Industrial Economics, National Budget Management)
   * Zhongnan University of Economics and Law
   * Duties included: Arranging students' presentations and the flipped class
   * Supervisor: Dr. Jiangchuan Xu (Industrial Economics),  Prof. Jinxiu Wang & Prof. Yinmei Wang (National Budget Management)

 Skills